 The plan is to improve comparability and transparency of the scores and to simplify the judging process as well as the training of judges.
 The focus of gym wheel routines in the future will be on a high level of execution and more variation of moves.
 The timeline for implementing a new code of points will be after the 2020 World Championships (i.e. from 2021).

 There have been many changes to the Gym Wheel Code of Points in recent years.
 Much progress has been made and there has been a positive development of gym wheel routines.

 With the Code of Points 2020+ the differences between the disciplines will be reduced.
-Gymnasts showing lots of variation, proper execution and highest-level difficulty elements will be more strongly rewarded and the three disciplines have equal value within the all-around competition.
+Gymnasts showing lots of variation, proper execution and highest-level difficulty elements will be more strongly rewarded and the three disciplines will have equal value within the all-around competition.

 The maximum final scores for all disciplines will be equal in the future.
 As is the case today, the final score for a routine will be the sum of a difficulty score and an execution score.

 The maximum score for difficulty will be the same for all three disciplines.
 This will be achieved by implementing a new system of how to count and calculate difficulty moves in straight-line and spiral, and by revising the difficulty catalogue in vault.

 The maximum score for execution will also be the same for all three disciplines.
 This will be achieved by always deducting execution faults from a maximum amount of 10 points.

 For routines performed to music, the score for artistic impression (currently referred to as the “music score”) will also be set at a maximum of 10 points.
 In order to calculate the final score for routines performed to music, the arithmetic mean of the execution score and the score for artistic impression will be added to the difficulty score.

 E elements will be introduced as the highest level of difficulty in straight-line and spiral.
 In these disciplines, the best 8 difficulty elements will be counted.
 This will also be the case for routines performed to music.